next-theme/theme-next-docs/source/docs/third-party-services/comments.md

     #  order: -2
 ```

-You can enable lazyload by setting value `comments.lazyload` to `true` in {% label primary@theme config file %}.
+You can enable lazyload by setting value `comments.lazyload` to `true` in {% label primary@NexT config file %}.
 NexT uses IntersectionObserver to lazyload the comments, which is not supported by IE and most browsers released before 2017.

 {% caniuse intersectionobserver @ current,past_1,past_2,past_3,past_4,past_5 %}